 Do All Indigenous Stories Have Feathers?

 For a couple years I toiled around Toronto as an actor.
 I found myself in the same rooms as beautiful, beefy Indian men and it dawned on me that my journey into this medium was going to be a little bit different than everyone else's.
 I have fair skin.
 I have light eyes.
+Let's just say I don't exactly look like the Native guy they cast in Crimestoppers commercials.
 It's a visual medium, so what you look like matters.
 Cheekbones and abs look beautiful when lit correctly.
 I had neither and I had to get the fuck out of there.

 Indigenous representations matter so much to Indigenous people that when we hear one or two of us are going to be on the big screen, we lose our minds.
 Our voices have been so silenced since the advent of moving pictures that whenever we're thrown a bone—we throw a party.

 Every representation matters in 2016 because we've never controlled what we, as Indigenous peoples, look/sound like to the mainstream.
-In 2016, it's time the world step back from the historical "white gaze of Hollywood" and allow indigenous peoples to tell them who they are.
-There are brilliant indigenous writers and filmmakers chomping at the bit to work with budgets, studios, and resources to tell stories in our own words.
+In 2016, it's time the world to step back from the historical "white gaze of Hollywood" and allow Indigenous peoples to tell them who they are.
+There are brilliant Indigenous writers and filmmakers chomping at the bit to work with budgets, studios and resources to tell the stories in our own words.